Building the Microsoft Renewal Negotiation Team

 This section serves as a guide to assembling that team: defining key roles and responsibilities, and warning against common pitfalls that organizations encounter when negotiating with Microsoft.

-A well-coordinated, cross-functional team can effectively counter Microsoftโs sales tactics, address all internal stakeholdersโ needs, and ultimately drive a better renewal outcome.
+A well-coordinated, cross-functional team can effectively counter Microsoftโs sales tactics, address the needs of all internal stakeholders, and ultimately drive a better renewal outcome.

 Read Microsoft Contract Renewal Planning & Strategy